 As the private healthcare system is enhanced and improved continually with investments from the medical tourism sector, you can be sure that private facilities are kept as up-to-date as possible.

-You can also feel a sense of relief as you will be taken care of by the cream of the crop healthcare workers, as private hospitals can afford to pay better and attract top-notch specialists to serve the community.
+You can also feel a sense of relief as you will be taken care of by the cream-of-the-crop healthcare workers, as private hospitals can afford to pay better and attract top-notch specialists to serve the community.

 Another point to remember is most private hospitals will also provide ambulance service, at a cost, back to your home after treatment.